delehef/asgart/README.md

 1. The label of the feature.
 2. the start of the feaure.
 It may either be a single integer representing its absolute coordinate, or be of the form `NAME+OFFSET`, defining a start position at `OFFSET` from the start of `NAME` chromosomes (from the input FASTA file).
-3. The lenght of the feaure in base pairs.
+3. The length of the feaure in base pairs.

 Comment lines starts with a `#`.